 Similar to degenerative joint diseases, spinal diseases like intervertebral disc disease can eventually cause joint pain in dogs.
 Like the ligaments in joints, vertebrae discs can cause atrophy from degenerative conditions, leading to herniation or ruptures.
 When they do, the structure of the dog’s spine is affected, and creates pain, loss of sensation, and even paralysis.

-Joints in the legs can fall victim to the domino effect, as the dog’s motor functions will change and potentially move the joints in a different manner than they are used to.
+Joint health in the legs can fall victim to the domino effect, as the dog’s motor functions will change and potentially move the joints in a different manner than they are used to.
 It is difficult to determine why intervertebral disk disease occurs, but genetics play a factor.
 Certain breeds, including Dachshunds, Basset Hounds, Beagles, Cocker Spaniels, Shih Tzu, Lhasa Apsos, Pekingese, and Corgis have a greater incidence of disk disease.

 Signs of Dog Joint Problems

 As you can see, joint pain is quite common in dogs, and can be the result of a variety of factors.
 The specific reason your dog is having joint pain can be tough to determine.
-But recognizing that your dog has some type of joint pain is easy.
+But recognizing that your dog has some type of chronic pain is easy.
 You will notice your dog having a difficult time with regular activities, like running, jumping up on the couch, climbing the stairs and even simple walking.

 How to Avoid Canine Joint Problems